a-marionette/Auto-Highlighter/README.md

 * Manual highlighting of unique request throughout proxy history
 * Configure highlight colors
 	* **Note:** Scanner and intruder options in the UI are non-functional artifacts and will be introduced in a future release.
 Ignore for now.

+### Note
+* The extension will not work if your application generates dynamic parameter names

 # About
 * a-marionette _(Michael Maturi)_ Security Researcher